k8ssandra/k8ssandra-operator/docs/install/README.md

 [setup-kind-multicluster.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/setup-kind-multicluster.sh) lives in the k8ssandra-operator repo.
 It is used extensively during development and testing.
 Not only does it configure and create kind clusters, it also generates kubeconfig files for each cluster.

-**Note:** kind generates a kubeconfig with the IP address of the API server set to localhost since the cluster is intended for local development.
-We need a kubeconfig with the IP address set to the internal address of the api server. `setup-kind-mulitcluster.sh` takes care of this for us.

 ### **`create-clientconfig.sh`**

 [create-clientconfig.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/create-clientconfig.sh) lives in the k8ssandra-operator repo.
 It is used to configure access to remote clusters.

+**Note:** kind generates a kubeconfig with the IP address of the API server set to localhost since the cluster is intended for local development.
+When creating a ClientConfig using `create-clientconfig.sh`, the script will automatically replace the API server address with the appropriate in-cluster IP.

 ## Quick Start